 There can be few Model Boat Clubs that can lay claim to Royal Approval but as the picture left, from the Nottingham Evening Post at the time shows, it was the case for our early members, as they were introduced to Her Royal Highness Princess Margaret at the official opening of the Colwick Water Park.
 The handsome chap holding the boat in the picture is none other than present Club Chairman Steve Upton.
 Steve is a long time member of the Club and has always been a powerboat enthusiast.

-Nowadays we still sail on the Highfelds lake most Sunday mornings from 9:15 till noon. holding regular events, as well as attending various shows etc. We do sometimes move to Colwick when necessary and notify our members accordingly.
+Nowadays we still sail on the Highfields lake most Sunday mornings from 9:15 till noon during the warmer months, holding regular events, as well as attending various shows etc. and then move to Colwick Park for the winter months or when necessary and notify our members accordingly.

 There is a restriction at Highfields in that I/C boats are not allowed on the lake.
-Colwick water has no such restriction, and the lake may be used by all types of craft seven days a week.
+Colwick water has no such restriction, and the lake may be used by our members,all types of craft being sailed any time the park is open, seven days a week.